 While in Phoenix, Sculley’s accomplishments included numerous economic development projects and the development of more than two million square feet of City-owned office space, museums, theatres, a convention hotel, a bioscience laboratory, a convention center, and a downtown university campus.
 Two of her more notable successes included recruiting the Translational Genomics Research Institute to Arizona and convincing the Arizona Legislature to invest $300 million in the downtown Phoenix Convention Center.

 Previous to her Phoenix experience, Sculley was City Manager of Kalamazoo, Michigan, working for that municipal corporation for 15 years.
-As City Manager, she successfully implemented the consolidation of police and fire services, cutting the number of positions in half, while tripling public safety service coverage.
+As City Manager, she successfully implemented the consolidation of police and fire services, reducing employment by 50% while tripling public safety service coverage for the community.
 In one of the toughest labor relations environments in the country, Sculley successfully developed and maintained a constructive labor-management relationship with the city’s unions.

 Sculley served on the International City Management Association (ICMA) Board of Directors from 2002-2005 and was president of the Arizona and Michigan City Management Associations.
-In 2009, ICMA, a 9,000 member professional organization, recognized Sculley with the Career Excellence in City Management Award.
-In 2014, Sculley was recognized by ICMA for 40 years of service in local government.
-She is a Fellow in the National Academy of Public Administration, and a member of the National Forum for Black Public Administrators and the International Hispanic Network.
+In 2009, ICMA, an 8,000 member professional organization, recognized her with the Career Excellence in City Management Award.

-Sculley is married to Michael Sculley and has two adult children, a daughter who graduated from the University of Texas at Austin and a son who graduated from California Polytechnic University in San Luis Obispo.
-Sculley is an avid runner who completed nine marathons, including the Boston Marathons in 2000 and 2001.
+Sculley is married to Michael Sculley; they have two adult children, a daughter who graduated from the University of Texas at Austin and a married son who graduated from California Polytechnic University in San Luis Obispo.
+Sculley is an avid runner, having completed nine marathons, including the Boston Marathons in 2000 and 2001.